philmikejones/beginning-mapping/crib.md

 I recommend the long--term support version (currently 6.1), but either will be fine.

-If you cannot get either software working on your device for whatever reason, download the `.exe` of `.dmg` for your system and I can help you on the day.
+If you cannot get either software working on your device for whatever reason, download the `.exe` or `.dmg` for your system and I can help you on the day.

 # Data